Written by Carcassbomb

-This will be a new sound to a lot of westerners and to up the ante even more, accompanying these dissonant and doomy sounds are lyrics focused around biblical and occulty lyrics.
+This will be a new sound to a lot of people and to up the ante even more, accompanying these dissonant and doomy sounds are lyrics focused around biblical and occulty lyrics.
 I’ve read some of it translated and it’s pretty ominous sounding stuff, definitely a trip.
 “Once you leave, far from here, everyone will call you mad, but when you cross the hills, their tongues will fall to pieces.
 Oh no, memento mori.”
 For one example conveniently translated for me in the promo package.
 Even though it’s 21-minute EP, it’s easy to talk about because it’s just interesting.
-Exotic perhaps.

 The bass can be really pop-rocky at unexpected points, at one point it sounded like a System Of A Down song being played on bass while everything else churns chaotically.
-There’s plenty of accentuation to keep the momentum going – from pick scrapes to distinct hollow drum tones.
+There’s plenty of accentuation to keep the pace – from pick scrapes to distinct hollow drum tones.
 The vocals are clean stoner vocals but taken just a bit further into doom than many vocalists would be comfortable with or capable of.
 The vocalist also holds back quite often, showing some respect to the composition itself.

 Normally I would use “discourse” negatively, but I find myself enjoying every tangent this album goes on with its various little solos spread throughout including an engaging drum solo.
 Considering the short length, they manage to get a lot out of it.
 Overall this a worthy EP rivalling many of the albums I’ve heard from that general part of the globe this year.
 They have had a tape release for a prior album and it sold out, so I’m hoping they’ll have a tape run lined up for this release too.